joelparkerhenderson/architecture-decision-record/README.md

   * The name uses sentence capitalization and spaces.
 This is helpful for readability.

   * The extension is markdown.
 This can be useful for easy formatting.

+## Rules of the ADR road

+1. Characteristics of a good ADR:

+* Point in Time - The ADR identifies when the AD was made

+* Rationality - The ADR explains the rationale for making the particular AD

+* Immutable record - The decisions made in previously published ADR should not be altered

+* Specificity - Each ADR should be about a single AD

+2. Characteristics of good Context in an ADR:

+* Should explain your organization's situation and business priorities

+* Should include considerations for the social, team and skills makeup of your teams

+3. Characteristics of good Consequences in an ADR:

+* Good approach - "We need to start doing X instead of Y"

+* Bad appraoch - Don't explain the AD in terms of "Pros" and "Cons" of having made the particular AD

+4. A new ADR may take the place the previous ADR

+## Organizations and Projects using ADRs

 ## Contributing